CharlesPikachu/AIGames/AIPong/Algorithm_1/README.md

 # AIPong
 ```
-use AI to play Pong.
+The first algorithm to play Pong.
 ```

 # Introduction in Chinese